Link: reviewed by Doug Schneider on SoundStage! Hi-Fi on January 1, 2021

 The chart above is the THD ratio as a function of frequency, where the input sweep is EQ’d with an inverted RIAA curve.
 The output voltage is maintained at the refrence 1Vrms.
 The THD values vary from 0.05% at 20Hz, down to below 0.001% at 1kHz, then back up to 0.007% at 20kHz.

-THD ratio (unweighted) vs output voltage (input voltage from 1mVrms to 100mVrms)
+THD ratio (unweighted) vs. output voltage at 1kHz (input voltage from 1mVrms to 100mVrms)

 Above we can see a plot of THD ratio as a function of output voltage.
 We can see very low THD ratio values, ranging from 0.005% at 100mVrms down to below 0.001% at around 1Vrms at the output, then a sharp rise in THD at the “knee” at around 3.5Vrms at the output.
 Beyond this output voltage, the VP549 distortion begins to rise exponentially.
 The 1% THD ratio value is reached at around 4Vrms at the output.
 It’s important to mention that anything above 1-2Vrms is not typically required for most line-level preamps or integrated amps.

-THD+N ratio (unweighted) vs output voltage (input voltage from 1mVrms to 100mVrms)
+THD+N ratio (unweighted) vs. output voltage at 1kHz (input voltage from 1mVrms to 100mVrms)

 FFT spectrum, 1kHz